thanktua-spp/ccl-rtd/docs/source/Complex.rst

           .. code-block:: CSharp

+             // import libraries
+             using CypherCrescent.MathematicsLibrary;
+             using static System.Math;
+             using System;

              // Example of creating a Complex instance Complex complex = new Complex(3.0, 4.0);
              // Print the result